wmhafiz/SmartGeo2015_talk/slides/open-source.md

 #  Open Source

 note:
-- use open source?
+- raise of open source solutions
-- GitHub or GitLab?
+- migrating all our products to open source
-- contributed to community?
+  - show u why